POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline.rst

 Post-processing pipeline
 ########################

-The post processing is done in steps with the possibility to get things run in parallel after each step.
+The post-processing is done in steps with the possibility to get things run in parallel after each step.
+The pipeline_steps describe each step in detail, while the pipeline_additions describe plots and checks that can be done after a step.

 .. toctree::